project-varuna/Project-Varuna-Datasets/README.md

 ### About This Repository

-This repository processes and compiles all individual files from the offroad [`AutoDRIVE-Hunter-SE-Dataset`](https://github.com/Tinker-Twins/AutoDRIVE-Hunter-SE-Dataset/tree/on-road-dataset) into the "Project-Varuna" format.
+This repository processes and compiles all individual files from the offroad [`AutoDRIVE-Hunter-SE-Dataset`](https://github.com/Tinker-Twins/AutoDRIVE-Hunter-SE-Dataset/tree/on-road-dataset) into the "Project-Varuna-Custom" format that can be selected in the GUI.
 The original dataset was collected using the **AutoDRIVE Ecosystem**, capturing data from the Hunter SE vehicle.
 For more information, visit the [AutoDRIVE-Hunter-SE repository](https://github.com/Tinker-Twins/AutoDRIVE).

 ## Dataset Structure